stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/1-python-polling.md

 ![Python polling script CLI output](./assets/python_polling_output.png)

-The web application is automatically running in the background, so this script should detect the redis metrics quickly.
+The web application is automatically running in the background, so this script should detect the Redis metrics quickly.

 You can check your events stream in the Datadog app to confirm that there's a new **redis-session-cache-is-up** event: